-The Mount Sinai Medical Center is located on the border of East Harlem, a community that has historically drawn new immigrants to New York City, thereby creating a highly diverse population.
+The Mount Sinai Health System is located on the border of East Harlem, a community that has historically drawn new immigrants to New York City, thereby creating a highly diverse population.
 The majority of East Harlem residents today belong to ethnic or racial groups that have traditionally been underrepresented in medicine.
 We want our physicians who provide exceptional care to that community also reflect its diversity.

 Research opportunities are available to address health care disparities, public policy, and issues in cultural competencies.
 Mount Sinai’s Center for Multicultural and Community Affairs provides extensive resources to help underrepresented minorities take the next steps in career development after their residencies are completed.